Let’s start with a simple question - how well do you know your social media followers?

 4. Personalized social media chatbots

 Chatbots have been quite popular lately, and for a good reason as they have huge potential.
 But let’s take it one step further and see if we can personalize this tool.

 Aside from inserting the user’s first name, most chatbot conversations are rather impersonal.
 I often like to compare it to a good salesperson.
 They will ask you questions and offer recommendations tailored to the information you give him.
-They will craft a personalized experience based on the answers of each individual.
+They will craft a personalized experience with AI chatbots, based on the answers of each individual.

 In theory, a chatbot can do the same, albeit virtually.